I Don’t Know is On Third

 Yet, Nick Senzel’s bat continues to insist on pushing the conversation.
 The thought of three high on base guys (Votto, Winker, Senzel) at the top of the lineup with power hitters like Duvall/Schebler and Mesoraco behind them is almost too delicious to contemplate.
 Do you ask Senzel to learn a new position, a task that could affect adversely affect his bat in the short term?
 Billy Hamilton’s ability to get on base was developing very nicely until 2013, when he reached Triple-A and the Reds asked him to learn a new position — centerfield.

-Now, one might just come to the conclusion that the competition on the mound at Double-A overwhelmed the 22-year old prospect.
+Now, one might just come to the conclusion that the competition on the mound at Triple-A overwhelmed the 22-year old prospect.
 But, you might be surprised to learn that the biggest hurdle to climb when working through the minors is not the jump to Triple-A, but the transition to Double-A.

 “In the world of scouting, the jump from High-A to Double-A has long been seen as the most critical for a prospect’s future.
 Double-A, the thinking goes, is where a minor leaguer’s true ability is tested for the first time against competition that can also list ‘future big leaguer’ as a realistic goal.”